 This series explores the combining of formal and informal languages of photographs.
 Using amateur cameras like Polaroids, 35mm disposables, and the cell phone, I contrast the casual nature of the snapshot, and the considered nature of large format documentary photography.
 By superimposing and collaging images, I am able to extend the moment and the space within a photograph, as well as expand the way the viewer sees the subject, creating a diverse representation of the subject from multiple perspectives all in one work.

 Making a photograph, just like speaking, involves culling words and phrases from our language that stem from a historical lineage.
-Where the Light Gets Lost is about looking at photography as a language by analyzing photographs, their etymologies, and why they look the way that they do.
+So to Speak is about looking at photography as a language by analyzing photographs, their etymologies, and why they look the way that they do.